A Comprehensive Survey on Deep Graph Representation Learning: Graph Transformer

 \subsection{Encoding Enhancement}

-This kind of methods intend to enhance initial node representations to enable Transformer to encode structure information.
+This kind of method intends to enhance initial node representations to enable the Transformer to encode structure information.
 They can be further divided into two categories, position-analogy methods and structure-aware methods.